Continuum robots have lean, flexible bodies that can operate in constrained scenarios, such as surgery or turbines.

 Read more:

-I am interested in mechanism design and analysis, with a focus on musical or low-cost applications.
+I am interested in mechanism analysis and optimization, with a focus on performance metrics and kinematic synthesis.

 Read more: